FangzhouTang/fangzhoutang.github.io/index.md

 ## Awards

-•	Merit Graduate student in 2017-2018 academic year
+•	Merit Graduate student in 2017-2018

+•	Academic Scholarship in 2017-2019

-•	Social activist for the 2018-2019 academic year
+•	Social activist for the 2018-2019

-•	Outstanding Graduate student of 2020 (Summer Vacation)
+•	Outstanding Master of 2020 (Summer)